Magnetic Field Universality of the Kondo Effect Revealed by Thermocurrent Spectroscopy

-where the constant $\gamma$ and the coefficients $s_0(B)$ and $s_1(B)$ are given in Ref.~\onlinecite{Note1}.
-Remarkably, we show that, (i), $s_1(B)/s_1(0)$ and $c_{V}(B)/c_V(0)$ are described by essentially the same universal scaling function in the Kondo regime, showing that the zero-bias thermocurrent slope [$\propto s_1(B)$] probes magnetic field universality, and, (ii), $B_{\rm th}$ coincides with $B_{\rm c}$, thus demonstrating that thermocurrent spectroscopy provides a new route to directly probe the splitting of the Kondo resonance \cite{Costi2000} and extract the universal field $B_{\rm c}=B_{\rm th}$.
+with constant $\gamma$ and coefficients $s_0(B)$ and $s_1(B)$ \cite{Note1}.
+Remarkably, we show that, (i), $s_1(B)/s_1(0)$ and $c_{V}(B)/c_V(0)$ are described by essentially the same universal scaling function in the Kondo regime, showing that $\frac{\mathrm{d}I_\mathrm{th}}{\mathrm{d}V_\mathrm{sd}} \big|_{\mathrm{V_\mathrm{sd}=0}}$ [$\propto s_1(B)$] probes magnetic field universality, and, (ii), $B_{\rm th}$ coincides with $B_{\rm c}$, thus demonstrating that thermocurrent spectroscopy provides a new route to directly probe the splitting of the Kondo resonance \cite{Costi2000} and extract the universal field $B_{\rm c}=B_{\rm th}$.
 Our findings are concisely summarized in the sketch in Fig.~\ref{fig:fig1}(a).
-We note, that in contrast to the zero-bias thermocurrent slope, the zero-bias thermocurrent, $I_{\rm th}(T,V_{\rm sd}=0)$ [$\propto s_0(B)$], measured in Ref.~\onlinecite{Svilans2018} as a function of gate-voltage ($V_{\rm g}$) and magnetic field and found to change sign at a certain field $B_0$, is nonuniversal [Fig.~\ref{fig:fig4}(a), Ref.~\onlinecite{Costi2019a} and Sec.~SM.3.5.5 of Supplemental Material \cite{Note1}].
-Thus $I_{\rm th}(T,V_{\rm sd}=0)$ does not provide a hallmark for the splitting of the Kondo resonance and cannot be used to extract $B_c$, in contrast to the thermocurrent spectroscopy proposed in this Letter [which measures also $s_1(B)$].
+We note, that in contrast to the zero-bias thermocurrent slope, the zero-bias thermocurrent, $I_{\rm th}(T,V_{\rm sd}=0)$ [$\propto s_0(B)$], measured in Ref.~\onlinecite{Svilans2018} as a function of gate-voltage ($V_{\rm g}$) and magnetic field and found to change sign at a certain field $B_0$, is nonuniversal [Fig.~\ref{fig:fig4}(a), Ref.~\onlinecite{Costi2019a} and Sec.~SM.3.5.5 \cite{Note1}].
+Thus $I_{\rm th}(T,V_{\rm sd}=0)$ does not provide a hallmark for the splitting of the Kondo resonance and cannot be used to extract $B_c$, in contrast to the thermocurrent spectroscopy proposed in this Letter.